Skip to main content

 • continue beyond the date on which the tax would otherwise be due and payable.

 HMRC guidance states that such an application must be made in writing to them.
-See their capital gains manual CG14910 and self assessment manual SAM80072.
+See their capital gains manual CG14910 and self assessment manual SAM80072 on GOV.UK.

 Further information

-You can find a collection of information on CGT on GOV.UK.
+You can find a collection of information on capital gains tax on GOV.UK.

-For HMRC’s detailed and technical CGT information see the CGT manual.
+For HMRC’s detailed and technical capital gains tax information see the capital gains tax manual on GOV.UK.

-You may need professional advice when disposing of assets, as CGT can be complicated.
+You may need professional advice when disposing of assets, as capital gains tax can be complicated.
 Other taxes, such as stamp duty, stamp duty land tax (and similar taxes in the devolved parts of the UK) might also apply on the transfer of property.
-Giving assets away can also have inheritance tax consequences.
+Giving assets away can also haveinheritance tax consequences.
 Our Getting help pages give guidance on finding a tax adviser.

 Back to top